 3. As ticket numbers for Software Development or Support

-Customer Support and Software Development teams need to reference and track the work they're doing for internal teams and external clients.
+Customer support and software development teams need to reference and track the work they do for internal teams and external clients.
 Job numbers function as unique ticket numbers for these teams.

 "What's the status of support ticket #24531?"